fede99ff/DM_project/README.md

 - `ratings.csv` — user ratings for the movies

 These files are cleaned and transformed before being loaded into the databases.
+- Notice that by getting the dataset from kaggle, it may happen that in the loading process some entry may cause some problems with foreign key.
+To solve this one can open the csv file and remove the entry with the id that cause the conflict.
 ---

 ## Dependencies